chaos-mesh/website/versioned_docs/version-2.6.7/integrate-chaos-mesh-into-github-actions.md

 ![creating-a-workflow](./img/creating-a-workflow.png)

-In essence, workflow is a sequentially automated job configuration.
+In essence, a workflow is a sequentially automated job configuration.
 Note that the following job is configured in a single file.
-To provide a clear explanation, the script is split into different working groups, as shown below in:
+For clarity, the script is split into different working groups, as shown below:

 - Set the workflow name and the trigger rules.

-  Name the workflow to "Chaos".
-When you commit code or create a pull request to a master branch, this workflow is triggered.
+  Name the workflow "Chaos".
+When you commit code or create a pull request to the master branch, this workflow is triggered.

   ```yaml
   name: Chaos